[March 30, 1967] The Peacekeepers (Star Trek: "Errand of Mercy")

 "Errand" is aided by some of the best casting we've seen in the show.
 John Abbott imbues Ayelborne with dignity and strength, suffused with a penetrating mildness.
 And John Colicos, who I've seen before on Mission: Impossible, is affably delightful as Commander Kor.
 By turns irritated and almost entreating, Kor comes across as, if anything, a lonely man.
 He is isolated by his rank, by his position as an obvious intellectual and aesthete in an Empire of thugs.
 Kor seems to want nothing more than to have a friend, and the only person who might qualify is his mortal enemy, Captain Kirk.
 To echo Mr. Spock, "fascinating."

 I appreciated the justifications for war laid out by both sides, as they appealed to Ayleborne to allow them to continue their fight.
 The Klingons, Kirk says, raided planets.
 The Federation, Kor insists, was hemming the Klingons in, cutting them off from territory that had always been theirs.
 Yes, the American/Soviet parallels are strong (to the point that Kor boasts that the Klingons will win due to their unswerving dedication to their state, and their positions as cogs in its system).
-Juanita Coulson, in the latest Yandro, praised the show for its economy of writing, how much they back into almost throwaway lines.
+Juanita Coulson, in the latest Yandro, praised the show for its economy of writing, how much they pack into almost throwaway lines.
 This episode does a lot with a little.
 In this, they are aided by director John Newland, who did most of this year's excellent (but abortive) spy show, The Man Who Never Was.

 And Sulu took the center seat again!